 Many enterprises are dedicated to designing, manufacturing, marketing, and selling IC semiconductors.
 These enterprises provide digital solutions for businesses across sectors, from video conferencing to ordering groceries, from sensors to autonomous cars.
 According to a May 2023 article from the Semiconductor Industry Organization, global sales of semiconductors hit a massive $574 billion mark in 2022.

-The semiconductor industry currently has growing demand across industries including consumer electronics, automotive, IT and data centers.
-To meet this burgeoning requirement, semicon industry is looking for adept specialists in IT, engineering, and digital skills.
+The semiconductor industry currently has growing demand across industries, including consumer electronics, automotive, IT, and data centers.
+To meet this burgeoning requirement, the semicon industry is looking for adept specialists in IT, engineering, and digital skills.

 - IT Services